 Resources are available to help grandparents create a legal bond and relieve that stress.
 But the methods vary from state to state.

 “Some states have a very nice structure where it’s all clearly laid out as to what’s required of the grandparent and/or relative, what’s required of the court, meaning what has to be done in order to establish that legal relationship,” Redlich Epstein said.
 “But other states are just not as clear or there are some overlapping or complicated statutes.”

-Heidi Redlich Epstein is director of Kinship Policy and director of State Projects at the American Bar Association Center on Children and the Law.
+Heidi Redlich Epstein is director of Kinship Policy and assistant director of State Projects at the American Bar Association Center on Children and the Law.

 Redlich Epstein says laws applying to grandparents raising grandchildren vary from state-to-state, but there are legal resources available to help them.

 - What legal issues and resources should grandparents be aware of as they step into the role of raising their grandkids?

 It all depends on whether they have established a legal relationship to care for the child through the court or not.
 A majority of them have not.